Therapy for Business Owners & Entrepreneurs

 ✔ Therapy That Fits Your Founder Schedule

 Your calendar is already full.
-I offer secure, virtual appointments with select evening options, ensuring your mental health support respects your professional commitments.
+I offer secure, virtual appointments with select evening options, making sure your mental wellness support respects your professional and personal obligations.

-Tailored therapy for high-achieving female entrepreneurs throughout Massachusetts, New York, Colorado, Vermont, and Florida.
+Licensed to provide therapy for founders throughout Massachusetts, New York, Colorado, Vermont, and Florida.

 Step Into a Calmer Way of Leading